sembr/specification/README.md

 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
 </pre>

 We can further clarify the source text by adding a line break after the clause "with reason and conscience".
-This helps to distinguish between the "and" used as a coordinating conjunctions between "reason and conscience" and the "and" used as a subordinating conjunction with the clause "and should act towards one another in a spirit of brotherhood":
+This helps to distinguish between the "and" used as a coordinating conjunction between "reason and conscience" and the "and" used as a subordinating conjunction with the clause "and should act towards one another in a spirit of brotherhood":

 <pre>